 McMillan, back in 1987 when she published her first book, Mama, was so dissatisfied with her publisher’s handling that she took it upon herself to publicize and sell her book (dealing with motherhood, pride, abuse, and despair) herself.
 Just the characters in her books, McMillan demands your attention and respect.
 With multiple film adaptions and the New York Times bestseller list picks, McMillan’s novels tell crucial stories about identity, Blackness, relationships, and growth in acclaimed novels such as Waiting to Exhale and How Stella Got Her Groove Back.
 Start with: Waiting to Exhale

 Schutt, who was a finalist for the Pulitzer Prize for her novel All Souls and a finalist for the National Book Award for her novel Florida, is known both for her gorgeous prose and for her fierce insights into marriage, money, class, and desire.
 She’s also an innovative stylist—an original you will want to read and re-read.
 Her most recent is 2018’s Pure Hollywood: And Other Stories.
-If you’re after Hollywood style, try these tips Audrey Hepburn-approved tips.
-Start with: All Souls
+If you’re after Hollywood style, start with: All Souls

 Miller is both a fresh new voice and a wise old soul.
 Her debut novel, The Last Days of California (following a well-received story collection, Big World) is a road trip novel written from a teenager’s perspective; it’s a funny, moving, and piquant look at American culture.
 Her Always Happy Hour takes a simultaneously hopeful and tragic tone as it explores relationships and sympathizes with characters searching for belonging and love in unconventional places.
 Miller is a writer poised make her presence felt for a long time.
 Start with: The Last Days of California